Delimiter

 Depiction of data using comma as a field delimiter.

 In computing, a delimiter is a character or a sequence of characters for specifying the boundary between separate, independent regions in data such as a text file or data stream.

-For context, data boundaries can be indicated via other means.
+In mathematics, delimiters are often used to specify the scope of an operation in an expression, and can occur both as isolated symbols (e.g., colon in "$1 : 4$") and as a pair of opposing-looking symbols (e.g., angled brackets in $\langle a, b \rangle$).

+Delimiters aren't the only way to delineate data boundaries.
 For example, declarative notation indicates the length of a field at the start of the field instead of relying on delimiters.

-In mathematics, delimiters are often used to specify the scope of an operation in an expression, and can occur both as isolated symbols (e.g., colon in "$1 : 4$") and as a pair of opposing-looking symbols (e.g., angled brackets in $\langle a, b \rangle$).

 Examples

 Delimiters are used for a wide range of purposes.
 The following examples demonstrate a small fraction of their applicability.

 Tabular data

 Tabular data, organized as rows and columns, is often delimited.
-A field delimiter separates the columns of a row into fields and a record delimiter separates rows into records.
-The commonly used comma-separated values (CSV) format uses a comma to delimit fields, and an newline control character to delimit records.
+A field delimiter separates the columns of a row, with each column corresponding to a field in that row, and a record delimiter separates the rows, with each row corresponding to a record.
+The commonly used comma-separated values (CSV) format uses a comma to delimit fields, and an newline to delimit records.
 The following CSV data represents three records each with four fields.
 The first line is metadata that names the fields.